-In preparing the 2024 budget, staff proposed to decrease the transfer amount from the General Fund to the Capital Projects Fund in 2024.
-Under this proposal, approximately \$1.8M will be retained in the General Fund in support of proactive public safety to fund the addition of the following positions and service expansion in 2024:
+With city council establishing several Strategic Outcomes in 2024, proactive safety is one of the highest priorities under the Safe Community Outcome.
+The 2024 Budget provides funding for proactive safety by rebalancing 50% of the former fire transfer amount from the General Fund to the Capital Projects Fund in 2024.
+Under this proposal, and until future changes are made, approximately half of the transfer, or \$1.8M, will be retained in the General Fund in support of this priority to fund the addition of the following positions and service expansion in 2024: